s2gos-dev/s2gos-controller/docs/process-dev.md

 The package `s2gos_common` provides a simple processor development framework that

-  - supports registration of processes from python functions,
+  - supports registration of processes from Python functions,
   - supports progress reporting by subscriber callback URLs, and
-  - provides a command-line interface (CLI) to query and execute processes.
+  - provides a command-line interface (CLI) to query and execute the registered processes.

 Processor packages developed using the provided CLI can later on be used to generate Docker images, Airflow DAGs, and optionally OGC Application Packages.